 Ho Chi Minh City is a walking-friendly destination, especially District 1.
 Many travelers unknowingly walk more than double their usual daily steps.
 A study published in Scientific Reports found that tourists regularly exceed 10,000–15,000 steps per day.

-This explains why foot massage and reflexology are extremely popular with visitors — these treatments reduce swelling, relieve tension, and restore energy after long exploration days.
+This explains why foot massage is extremely popular with visitors — these treatments reduce swelling, relieve tension, and restore energy after long exploration days.

 Heat Fatigue & Humidity Stress